 We will perform a comprehensive evaluation of your oral health to determine whether you can get dental implants.
 Our first concern is whether you have gum disease, which can infect the dental implants, causing them to fail.
 If you have gum disease, this will have to be treated before your dental implant procedure.

 We will also evaluate the level of bone at the site or sites where we will place dental implants.
 If you do not have adequate bone, we may recommend a bone graft be performed before your dental implants are placed.
 Other times, a bone graft can be performed at the time your dental implants are placed.
+If you have less bone, sometimes a procedure similar to All-on-4 could be used to replace a full arch of teeth without need for a graft.

 Will my lifestyle affect my dental implants?